-- Visible Path to Above-Average Growth: As of 03.31.22, Company B traded at about 24.1x our estimated growth of AFFO per share over the next 12 months.
-We believe the Company can compound cash earnings per share at a mid-teens rate over the next five years. - Financial Strength: Low leverage relative to peers and the first tower company with an investment grade rating allows for large acquisition optionality that would be accretive to our AFFO forecast.
+- Visible Path to Above-Average Growth: As of 12.31.23, Company B traded at about 21.1x our estimated growth of AFFO per share over the next 12 months.
+We believe the Company can compound cash earnings per share at a low-teens rate over the next five years. - Financial Strength: Low leverage relative to peers and the first tower company with an investment grade rating allows for large acquisition optionality that would be accretive to our AFFO forecast.